Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <figcaption> Figure 7.
 Using the Census TIGER Lines FTP  </figcaption>
   </figure> <br>

   <p> Since census tracts are needed, a directory that reflects that name must be found.
 Scrolling down, there is the “TRACT/” folder, select that.
 This leads to a list of zip files, all of which are headed by “tl_2023_xx_tract.zip”.
-The number represented by the “xx” is the states FIPS code.
+The number represented by the “xx” is the states' Federal Information Processing Standards (FIPS) code.
 The census bureau uses these codes to give each geographic entity a completely unique identifier – the FIPS codes become longer for smaller, higher scale geographic entities such as census blocks (which is why having a dataset file with the GEOID field was important).
 The FCC provides a FIPS code lookup guide <a href="https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt"> here</a>.
 Looking at the FCC guide, the FIPS code for Missouri is 29, so that is the appropriate zip file to download.
-On the FTP site, click on tl_2023_29_tract.zip to download it.   </p> <br>
+On the FTP site, click on "tl_2023_29_tract.zip" to download it.   </p> <br>

   <h3> Processing the US Census Tract Dataset to make it Compatible with GIS </h3> <br>